samdias97/my-portfolio/README.md

 ## ⚙ Configuração

-1º - Para instalar as dependências:
+1º - To install the dependencies:

 <code>yarn</code>

-2º - Para iniciar a aplicação:
+2º - To start the application:

 <code>yarn start</code>